Information about grants, service level agreements and previously allocated funding

 How we allocate grants

-We allocate our discretionary grant funding through two separate methods - one is by service level agreements, and the other is through a small grants scheme.
+We allocate our discretionary grant funding through two separate methods:

 Service Level Agreements